By Leonard Williams

-The standard GED testing scores range from a minimum of 200 to a maximum of 800 on each test.
-Passing the GED test requires a score of at least 410 on each GED test, and an overall average score of 450 for the five-test battery.
+The standard GED test scores range from a minimum of 100 to a maximum of 200 on each test.
+Passing the GED test requires a score of at least 150 on each GED test.
 What does that mean?
-Well, the GED test isn’t really scored by percentage or the number you get right.
-Your GED results are compared to the results of hundreds of high school seniors who took the GED test to standardize it.
-Passing GED testing scores mean you did better than 40% of graduating high school seniors.
-The number of questions you need to get right varies in different versions of the test, but if you’re getting 60% to 70% correct on GED practice test questions, you’re probably near a passing score.
+Well, the GED test isn't really scored by percentage or the number you get right.
+Your GED test results are compared to the results of hundreds of high school seniors who took the GED test to standardize it.
+Passing GED test scores mean you did better than 40% of graduating high school seniors.
+The number of questions you need to get right varies in different versions of the test, but if you're getting 60% to 70% correct on GED practice test questions, you're probably near a passing score.

 How difficult is the GED test?

-Be careful when looking to get GED online free resources or online GED courses.
-Lots of companies have websites that sell a bogus high school or GED diploma online.
-When looking for GED classes online, it pays to shop, compare, and read the fine print.
+Be careful when looking to get GED test online free resources or online GED test courses.
+Lots of companies have websites that sell a bogus high school or GED certificate online.
+When looking for GED test classes online, it pays to shop, compare, and read the fine print.

-What are the advantages of a GED diploma?
+What are the advantages of a GED certificate?

-- People with a GED diploma make $480,000 more in their lifetime than people without a high school or GED diploma.
+- People with a GED certificate make $480,000 more in their lifetime than people without a high school or GED certificate.
 That averages out to $12,000 a year more income for you.
 Not a bad raise!
 And if you go on to college, average income goes up a lot more!

-- A GED diploma will help you get a better job.
-Employers would rather hire someone who has the basic skills to pass the GED test than someone who doesn’t.
-Completing the GED diploma means that the graduate has the fortitude to successfully finish a difficult exam.
-The GED diploma is not a small thing!
-(But it doesn’t have to be too hard.)
+- A GED certificate will help you get a better job.
+Employers would rather hire someone who has the basic skills to pass the GED test than someone who doesn't.
+Completing the GED certificate means that the graduate has the fortitude to successfully finish a difficult exam.
+The GED certificate is not a small thing!
+(But it doesn't have to be too hard.)

-- You can get a GED diploma quickly and inexpensively.
-Most community colleges offer a low-cost or free GED class, and online GED programs can be very affordable.
+- You can get a GED certificate quickly and inexpensively.
+Most community colleges offer a low-cost or free GED test class, and online GED test programs can be very affordable.

-- Working to get a GED diploma opens doors for advanced training.
-Most specialized training programs require either a high school diploma or a GED diploma.
-And with a GED diploma, you can look at higher education opportunities like college or vocational school.
+- Working to get a GED certificate opens doors for advanced training.
+Most specialized training programs require either a high school diploma or a GED certificate.
+And with a GED certificate, you can look at higher education opportunities like college or vocational school.

-- You’ll feel better about yourself with a GED diploma because you’ve accomplished something that only 60% of high school graduates can do.
+- You'll feel better about yourself with a GED certificate because you've accomplished something that only 60% of high school graduates can do.

 - Finally, consider the impact of your educational achievement on your family.
 That alone goes a long way; it's priceless.

-GED diploma or high school?
+GED certificate or high school?
 Really there’s only one choice for most people.
 Passing the GED Test is the quickest, easiest and simplest way to improve the opportunities in your life.